 The doctor may give anesthesia through injection, inhalation, topical lotion, spray, eye drops or skin patches.

-If you are thinking about surgical options for any of your problems, contact us today for better surgical solutions and management.
-We offer the least invasive and one of the most affordable treatment options in the country.
-Book an appointment with one of our specialists today and live a pain-free and healthy life.
+Contact us today for better pain management anesthesia.
+We offer one of the most affordable treatment options in the country.
+Book an appointment with Doctors in the Anesthesiology department today and live a pain-free and healthy life.